AstroMined/debtonator/docs/progress.md

    - Parameter mapping in schema factories creates confusion
    - Inconsistent schema creation in tests
    - These issues will be addressed in the upcoming account type expansion (ADR-016)

+4. **PaymentSource Schema Architecture**
+   - Dual schema approach creates confusion and technical debt
+   - Circular dependency potential between Payment and PaymentSource
+   - These issues will be addressed by implementing ADR-017